jnaecker/course-data/README.md

 ## Usage

-- Drop course enrollment CSV files in `data/enrollments` directory.
+- Make a directory `data/enrollments` and drop course enrollment CSV files in there.
-- Drop evaluation PDF files (the "Responses" ones, not the "Summary" ones) into `/data/evaluations`.
+- Make a directory `data/evaluations` and drop evaluation PDF files (the "Responses" ones, not the "Summary" ones) in there.
 - Run `make` from the top of the directory.
+Alternatively, you can manually run `data-cleaning.r` and then `course-analysis.Rmd`.
-- Your report should show up in the `output` directory.
+- Your report should show up in the `output` directory as an HTML file.